Last Updated on 5th March 2025

 Have you mitigated your loss?

-As for what is considered reasonable, the Courts have said that if it would be too costly or complicated to bring mitigating action, then you do not have to take that course of action just to protect the solicitor from the consequences of his own carelessness.
-But if there is a reasonable course of action, then if you don’t take it your claim will be reduced.
+As for what is considered reasonable, the courts have said that if it would be too costly or complicated to bring mitigating action, then you do not have to take that action just to protect the solicitor from the consequences of their own carelessness.
+But if there is a reasonable course of action that should be taken to reduce the loss, then if you don’t take it your claim could be reduced.

 Determining what is reasonable or unreasonable will differ from case to case.

-It is a thin line you have to tread.
 Be careful when considering what action you think can be taken either by you (or even the negligent solicitor) to rectify the matter.
-If it can be done reasonably, then you should follow that route as far as possible.

 Is the claim within the time limits?